KarthikBhat21/Sentiment-Analysis-of-Amazon-reviews/README.md

 # Note:

-It is requested to run in GPU or TPU environment (Google Colab has been used in this project) because of huge dataset used and large computation required.
+It is requested to run in GPU or TPU environment (Google Colab can been used in this project) if the huge dataset is used which results in large computation.

 # Results